oguzhalil/gameclock/README.md

 # Basic Game Clock For Unity

 I found myself writing this code over and over again.
-So here is basic game clock for calling function after period of time.
+So here is basic game clock for calling a function after certain time.

 ## Game Clock Usage